Being Eco-Conscious: Easy ways to waste less water at home

 - Wash your fruit in a bowl - Whether you’re rinsing apples or scrubbing potatoes, do this in a bowl or sink rather than under the tap.

 - Avoid bottled water - While this won’t affect your household bills, it contributes to the global conservation of water.
 For a responsible source of clean, pure water, use a home filtration system.
 Avoid plastic filtration cartridges; aluminum cartridges will further contribute to your reduction of plastic (and thereby, water).
-Look for a filtration company with an effective cartridge-recycling program.

 - Use a car wash – Car washes filter & recycle water, meaning it doesn’t flow down your driveway and into storm sewers.
 When you want to wash your car at home, use a bucket and sponge instead of a hose attachment.
 For clean up afterward, sweep your driveway rather than spraying it with a hose.